EvanBagis/EnviTwin/README.md

 ## 📧 Contact

-For any inquiries or support, please contact [Evangelos Bagkis/evanbagis@gmail.com/Aristotle University of Thessaloniki] or [Theodosios Kassandros/teokassa@gmail.com/Aristotle University of Thessaloniki]
+For any inquiries or support, please contact [Evangelos Bagkis/evanbagis@gmail.com/Aristotle University of Thessaloniki]